The Importance of Macular Pigment in Macular Health

 Improved Contrast Sensitivity – the ability to distinguish an object from other objects or background is better with higher macular pigment.

-Glare Disability and Veiling – Reduction in vision due to direct bright light or bright light at an angle is greater if macular pigment is low.
+Glare Disability and Veiling – Reduction in vision due to direct bright light or bright light at an angle is greater if the macular pigment is low.

 Improved Colour Saturation – blue light spectrum tends to scatter in the eye causing a reduction of saturation of colours, however better macular pigment helps this.